 This high-quality and quick-to-go-through audio course will teach you the casual and “naughty” words and phrases in Japanese in a solid 40 minutes of teaching.
 You’ll enjoy watching Japanese anime and drama 10 times more after going through this Casual Japanese course!

 Most of the chapters in this course include incredibly realistic conversation between two native Japanese speakers for realistic learning!
-And, like with all of our online courses, the first lesson of this course is absolutely FREE.

 - Introducing Real Japanese spoken on the street